programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 We can call the part-of-speech tags in the same way as the lemmas.
 Create a function to extract them from any given doc object and apply the function to each doc object in the dataframe.
 The functionw we'll create will extract both the coarse- and fine-grained part of speech for each token (```token.pos_``` and ```token.tag_```, respectively).
 ```
-# Define a function to retrieve lemmas from a doc object
 def get_pos(doc):
     #Return the coarse- and fine-grained part of speech text for each token in the doc
     return [(token.pos_, token.tag_) for token in doc]

-# Define a function to retrieve parts of speech from a doc object
 final_paper_df['POS'] = final_paper_df['Doc'].apply(get_pos)
 ```
 We can create a list of the part of speech columns to review them further.
 The first (coarse-grained) tag corresponds to a generaly recognizable part of speeech like a noun, adjective, or punctuation mark, whlie the second (fine-grained) category are a bit more difficult to decipher.
 ```
-#Create a list of part of speech tags
 list(final_paper_df['POS'])
 ```
-{% include figure.html filename="or-en-corpus-analysis-with-spacy-14.png" alt="List of coarse and fine-grained part of speech tags appearing in student papers, including 'PROPN, NNP' and 'NUM, CD' among other pairs of coarse and fine-grained terms." caption="Figure 14: Excerpt from list of parts of speech in student papers" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-14.png" alt="List of coarse and fine-grained part of speech tags appearing in student texts, including 'PROPN, NNP' and 'NUM, CD' among other pairs of coarse and fine-grained terms." caption="Figure 14: Excerpt from list of parts of speech in student texts" %}

 Fortunately, spacy has a built-in function called "explain" that can provide a short description of any tag of interest.
 If we try it on the tag "IN" using ```spacy.explain("IN") ```, the output reads "'conjunction, subordinating or preposition.'"

 In some cases, you may want to get only a set of Part of Speech tags for further analysis, like all of the proper nouns.
 A function can be written to perform this task, extracting only words which have been fitted with the proper noun tag.
 ```
-# Define function to extract proper nouns from Doc object
 def extract_proper_nouns(doc):
     return [token.text for token in doc if token.pos_ == 'PROPN']

-# Apply function to Doc column and store resulting proper nouns in new column
 final_paper_df['Proper_Nouns'] = final_paper_df['Doc'].apply(extract_proper_nouns)
-final_paper_df['Proper_Nouns']
 ```
-Listing the nouns in each paper can help us ascertain the papers' subjects.
+Listing the nouns in each text can help us ascertain the texts' subjects.

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-15.png" alt="Excerpts from lists of proper nouns identified in each student paper, including 'New York City', 'Earth', 'Long', and 'Gorden' among other terms." caption="Figure 15: Excerpt of proper nouns in each student paper" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-15.png" alt="Excerpts from lists of proper nouns identified in each student text, including 'New York City', 'Earth', 'Long', and 'Gorden' among other terms." caption="Figure 15: Excerpt of proper nouns in each student text" %}

-The third paper shown here, for example, involves astronomy concepts; this is likely a biology paper.
-In contrast, papers 163 and 164 seem like analyses of Shakespeare plays and movie adaptations.
+The third text shown here, for example, involves astronomy concepts; this is likely written for a biology course.
+In contrast, texts 163 and 164 seem like analyses of Shakespeare plays and movie adaptations.
 Along with assisting content analyses, extracting nouns have been shown help build more efficient topic models [^10].

 ### Dependency Parsing
 Closely related to POS tagging is dependency parsing, wherein SpaCy identifies how different segments of a text are related to each other.
 Once the grammatical structure of each sentence is identified, visualizations can be created to show the connections between different words.
 Since we are working with large texts, our code will break down each text into sentences (spans) and then create dependency visualizers for each span.
+We can then visualize the span of once sentence at a time.
 ```
-# Extract the first sentence from the fifth Doc object
 doc = final_paper_df['Doc'][5]

-# Create a list of sentence from the doc object
 sentences = list(doc.sents)

-# Retrieve the first sentence
 sentence = sentences[1]

-# Create dependency visualization for the first sentence of the 5th paper
 displacy.render(sentence, style="dep", jupyter=True)
 ```

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-16.png" alt="Dependency parse visualization of the sentence, 'There are two interesting phenomena in this research', with part of speech labels and arrows indicating dependencies between words." caption="Figure 16: Dependency parsing example from one sentence of one paper in corpus" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-16.png" alt="Dependency parse visualization of the sentence, 'There are two interesting phenomena in this research', with part of speech labels and arrows indicating dependencies between words." caption="Figure 16: Dependency parsing example from one sentence of one text in corpus" %}

 If you'd like to review the output of this code as raw `.html`, you can download it [here](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy-16.html).
 Here, spaCy has identified relationships between pronouns, verbs, nouns and other parts of speech in one sentence.
 For example, both "two" and "interesting" modify the noun "phenomena," and the pronoun "There" is an expletive filling the noun position before "are" without adding meaning to the sentence.

 Dependency parsing makes it easy to see how removing stopwords can impact spaCy's depiction of the grammatical structure of texts.
 Let's compare to a dependency parsing where stopwords are removed.
-To do so, we'll create a function to remove stopwords from the Doc object, create a new Doc object without stopwords, and extract the part of speech tokens from the same sentence in the same paper.
+To do so, we'll create a function to remove stopwords from the Doc object, create a new Doc object without stopwords, and extract the part of speech tokens from the same sentence in the same text.
+Then we'll create a visualization for the dependency parsing for the same sentence as above, this time without stopwords.
 ```
-# Define function to extract parts of speech of all non-stopwords
 def extract_stopwords(doc):
     return [token.text for token in doc if token.text not in nlp.Defaults.stop_words]

-# Create list of tokens without stopwords
 final_paper_df['Tokens_NoStops'] = final_paper_df['Doc'].apply(extract_stopwords)

-# Turn list of stopwords into a string
 final_paper_df['Text_NoStops'] = [' '.join(map(str, l)) for l in final_paper_df['Tokens_NoStops']]

-# Create new doc object from texts without stopwords
 final_paper_df['Doc_NoStops'] = final_paper_df['Text_NoStops'].apply(process_text)

-# Extract the first sentence from the first Doc object
 doc = final_paper_df['Doc_NoStops'][5]
 sentences = list(doc.sents)
 sentence = sentences[0]

-# Visualize the dependency parse tree for the sentence
 displacy.render(sentence, style='dep', jupyter=True)
 ```

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-17.png" alt="Dependency parse visualization of the sentence without stopwords, 'There interesting phenomena research', with part of speech labels and arrows indicating dependencies between words." caption="Figure 17: Dependency parsing example from one sentence of one paper in corpus without stopwords" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-17.png" alt="Dependency parse visualization of the sentence without stopwords, 'There interesting phenomena research', with part of speech labels and arrows indicating dependencies between words." caption="Figure 17: Dependency parsing example from one sentence of one text in corpus without stopwords" %}

 If you'd like to review the output of this code as raw `.html`, you can download it [here](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy-17.html).
 In this example, the verb of the sentence "are" has been removed, along with the adjective "two" and the words "in this" that made up the prepositional phrases.
 Not only do these removals prevent the sentence from being legible, but they also render some of the dependencies inaccurate; "phenomena research" is here identified as a compound noun, and "interesting" as modifying research instead of phenomena.